Suicide attack on Kabul voter registration centre kills 31 - Journal du Cameroun

 “The final death toll from today’s terrorist attack in Kabul reached 31 martyred and 54 wounded.
 All the victims were civilians and women and children are among them,” Najib Danish, interior ministry spokesman, posted on Facebook.

-The centre in the heavily Shiite-populated neighbourhood in the west of the city was also being used by people to register for national identification certificates, which they need to sign up to vote.
+The centre in a heavily Shiite-populated neighbourhood in the west of the city was also being used by people to register for national identification certificates, which they need to sign up to vote.

+Sheets of paper and passport-sized photos lay scattered amid shattered glass and pools of blood on the street near badly damaged cars — grim evidence of the force of the blast that drew international condemnation.

+“This senseless violence shows the cowardice and inhumanity of the enemies of democracy and peace in Afghanistan,” US ambassador John Bass wrote on Twitter.
+NATO also condemned the bombing.

-The last major attack in Kabul was on March 21 when an IS suicide bomber blew himself up in a crowd celebrating the Persian New Year holiday, killing at least 33 people.
+The last major attack in Kabul was on March 21 when an IS suicide bomber blew himself up in a crowd celebrating the Persian New Year holiday and killed at least 33 people.

 – Voter security –

-Footage on Ariana TV showed pools of blood and shattered glass on the street.

-Angry crowds shouted “Death to the government!” and “Death to the Taliban!”
+Ariana TV showed angry crowds shouting “Death to the government!” and “Death to the Taliban!”

-A wounded man in a hospital bed wept as he told Ariana TV: “I don’t know where my daughters are.
+A wounded man in a hospital bed wept as he told the network: “I don’t know where my daughters are.
 God damn the attackers!”

 A witness to the attack named Akbar told Tolo TV: “Now we know the government cannot provide us security: we have to get armed and protect ourselves.”